 Therefore, I strongly suggest that you always carry some cash with you, as you will easily find yourself in a situation where you cannot use a card.

-💡 EXTRA TIP: I recommend using a Revolut Card in order to avoid paying bank fees for withdrawing and paying with another currency.
-If you don’t have Revolut yet, you can see all the reasons why this card is a traveller’s best friend here.
+💡 EXTRA TIP: I recommend using a Revolut Card to avoid paying bank fees for withdrawing and paying with another currency.
+If you don’t have Revolut yet, you can see all the reasons why Revolut card is a traveller’s best friend.

 Another thing to know before visiting Albania is that some areas of big cities (especially Tirana) look a bit dodgy at first sight.
 It is quite common to find unfinished buildings, still with bricks showing.
 In addition, electricity and telecom wires are also usually all tangled up in the streets.